JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-This method guarantees that the outflow velocity estimates do not depend strongly on the inclination of the outflow cone with respect to the line of sight \citep{Rupke:2005,Fiore:2017}.
+This method guarantees that the outflow velocity estimates do not depend strongly on the inclination of the outflow cone with respect to the line of sight \citep{Rupke:2005, Fiore:2017}.
 The outflow velocity estimates cover a range between 300~\kms\ and 1200~\kms, and the individual values for each galaxy are reported in Tables~\ref{tab:table1} and ~\ref{tab:table1b}.

 The evolution of outflow velocity as a function of cosmic time for low-mass galaxies is reported in Figure~\ref{fig:vout_vs_z}, where we compare the values found for our sample with those observed at lower redshifts.
-We stress that ionized outflow studies, based on rest-frame optical nebular lines, in low-mass galaxies to date are limited to a few samples due to the limited sensitivity of ground-based observations.
-In the local Universe, \cite{Marasco:2023} investigate outflow properties in a sample of 19 nearby galaxies with stellar masses $10^7~{\rm M_{\odot}} < M_\star < 10^{10}~{\rm M_{\odot}}$, mostly lying above the main sequence of star-forming galaxies.
-At high redshift, there is only one work by \cite{Concas:2022} reporting only a tentative detection of outflows at $z\sim2$ in the mass range $10^8~{\rm M_{\odot}} <M_\star < 10^{9.6}~{\rm M_{\odot}}$ by stacking the spectra of 20 main-sequence galaxies.
+We stress that ionised outflow studies that are based on rest-frame optical nebular lines in low-mass galaxies are limited to a few samples because the sensitivity of ground-based observations is limited.
+In the local Universe, \cite{Marasco:2023} investigated outflow properties in a sample of 19 nearby galaxies with stellar masses $10^7~{\rm M_{\odot}} < M_\star < 10^{10}~{\rm M_{\odot}}$, mostly lying above the main sequence of star-forming galaxies.
+Since the authors assumed the outflow velocity to be equal to the galaxy escape speed, we re-estimated their outflow velocities by calculating the median of the full width at half maximum (FWHM) distribution obtained from the pixel-by-pixel line fitting of the broad components and determining the outflow velocity as $v_{\rm out}=2\times FWHM/2.355$.
+On average, the re-estimated outflow velocities are 1.3 times higher than those reported in \cite{Marasco:2023}.
+At high redshift, \cite{Concas:2022} reported only a tentative detection of outflows at $z\sim2$ in the mass range $10^8~{\rm M_{\odot}} <M_\star < 10^{9.6}~{\rm M_{\odot}}$ by stacking the spectra of 20 main-sequence galaxies, and a recent study by \cite{Llerena:2023} reported evidence of outflow signatures in three $M_\star < 10^{9}~{\rm M_{\odot}}$ galaxies at $z\sim3$ with deep Keck/MOSFIRE observations.